 - pre-planning for medium or long-term contracts.
 This will involve carrying out a full safety and health pre-qualification procedure; for short-term contracts, safety and health aspects should be suitably checked by questionnaire or review

-- ensuring they have prepared an up-to-date safety statement for the project to be undertaken
+- ensuring the contractor has prepared Risk Assessments and an up-to-date Safety Statement, which are specirfic for the project to be undertaken

 - defining responsibility for and setting up communication links between appropriate levels of the organisation and the contractor before work starts and throughout the contract

 - who is responsible for developing and providing site safety rules and method statements

 - providing safety and health training and induction of contractor personnel, where necessary, before work begins

 - monitoring safety and health aspects of contractor activities on site

 - establishing procedures for communication of accidents and incidents involving the contractor‘s personnel